-- The annual allocation will be represented as a flat line i.e. your defined contract volumes will be the same for each month taking into account the number of days in the month. - Suppliers on Contracts will be allowed to exceed their monthly defined volumes by 10% before excess pricing or T2 pricing is enforced (See T1 vs. T2 for additional information). - A 'Guaranteed Minimum Base Milk Price' is set for each region for the whole financial year for contracted T1 milk. - Members can apply to DFMC to re-contract at the end of any 12 month period for a further (This is subject to DFMC approval).
-Members can use this feature to gain a different Guaranteed Minimum Base Milk Price.
+- The annual allocation will be represented as a flat line i.e. your defined contract volumes will be the same for each month taking into account the number of days in the month. - In all regions accept for FNQ, the contract represents a Tier 1 contract i.e. all milk for the term of the contract will be paid at the announced Tier 1 value there will be no Tier 2 valued payments for the term of the contract. - For FNQ, Suppliers on Contracts will be allowed to exceed their monthly defined volumes by 10% before excess pricing or T2 pricing is enforced (See T1 vs. T2 for additional information). - A 'Guaranteed Minimum Base Milk Price' is set for each region for the whole financial year for contracted T1 milk. - A 'Guaranteed Minimum Base Milk Price' is also set for 2015/16 for suppliers in SEQ and Central Regions who enter into 3 and 5 year contracts.
+Please see FY15 pricing letter for additional information.

-- Contracts shall continue for the Initial Term and thereafter unless and until terminated by either party giving to the other party not less than 3 months' notice ("Notice Period"), which cannot expire until on or after the end of the Initial Term.
+- Members can apply to DFMC to re-contract or rollover their contract at the end of any 12 month period (this is subject to DFMC approval).
+Members can use this feature to gain a different Guaranteed Minimum Base Milk Price. - Contracts shall continue for the Initial Term and thereafter unless and until terminated by either party giving to the other party not less than 3 months' notice ("Notice Period"), which cannot expire until on or after the end of the Initial Term.
 The Notice Period must expire on the last day of a month. - Members on contracts whose milk consistently fails to meet quality standards will have their contracts terminated following written notice.